We are reviewing the amounts electricity retailers must pay solar customers for the power they send into the grid.

 - Any changes in wholesale electricity market after the publication of the final decision in one year are included in the next decision.
 This means any changes in the wholesale electricity market after the final decision will be incorporated in the wholesale electricity price forecasts for the feed-in tariffs for 1 July of the next financial year.

 The wholesale price varies across different times of the day due to changing supply and demand.
-As solar panels generally export power between certain hours of the day, we weight the wholesale prices in our forecast to reflect the expected proportion of solar exports taking place at the same time.
-The more exports are expected to happen at a certain price, the greater weight that price is given in our forecast.
+As solar panels generally export power between certain hours of the day, we only use the forecast wholesale price for electricity during these ‘solar hours’.

 In our calculation, we also include: